RubyOcelot/homepage-src/_pages/about.md

 Love fantasy & daydreaming

-I enjoys thinking and love to embrace new things:D
+I enjoy thinking and love to embrace new things:D

 My Email: